 Can my son/daughter play down?
 The only time this is typically considered is for a 6yo who has never played before.
-In this case, if you wish you sign up for T-ball, please complete your registration (you'll automatically be registered for Rookie B/8U softball) then send an email to email@example.com and your order can be edited.
+In this case, if you wish to sign up for T-ball, please complete your registration (you'll automatically be registered for Rookie B/8U softball) then send an email to email@example.com and your order can be edited.

 I live outside the boundary.
 Can I still play at BYSA?
 Yes, you may still register despite living outside the boundary.
-However, your child will not be eligible for All-Stars without a valid address within our boundaries unless you meet one of the following exceptions: 1) your child has played every spring season at Bloomingdale since 2013; 2) your child attends a school within our boundary; or 3) your child has a sibling playing at BYSA who lives within boundaries (typically, a softball player within the softball boundary enables a baseball player to be exempt).
+However, your child will not be eligible for All-Stars (spring only) without a valid address within our boundaries unless you meet one of the following exceptions: 1) your child has played every spring season at Bloomingdale since 2013; 2) your child attends a school within our boundary; or 3) your child has a sibling playing at BYSA who lives within boundaries (typically, a softball player within the softball boundary enables a baseball player to be exempt).
 If you meet or have questions about these exemptions for All-Star purposes, please contact firstname.lastname@example.org.